 There is no format requirements for the case analysis notes that you bring regularly to case discussion sessions, as these are intended for your own personal use during the discussion (e.g., notes need not be typed -even if they end-up being collected by the professor).
-The exception, however, occurs when you are given advanced notice that a particular case analysis will be turned in.
-In such instances, it is expected that your write-up will be typed, and that it will conform to the format guidelines discussed below.
+The exception to this general rule occurs when you are given advanced notice that a particular case analysis will be turned in.
+In such instances, your write-up must be typed and conform to the format guidelines discussed below.

-At this time, three of your regular case-reports are being scheduled to be collected: (1) the "Adolph Coors" case report, due on October 9; the "Sears" case report, due Nov.
-13; and (3) the "SITEL" case report, due Dec.
-5. Other report submissions may be announced as the semester progresses.
+At this time, thee of your regular case-reports are scheduled to be collected: (1) the "Adolph Coors" case report, due on March 15; the "Eastman Kodak" case report, due April 5; and (3) the "SITEL" case report, due May 5.
+Other report submissions may be announced as the semester progresses.
 Scheduled 'hand-ins' will be graded on a 0/1 basis, with points contributing towards your participation/write-up grade.
-To receive credit, write-ups must follow format requirements, and must tackle and complete the required analysis.
-Therefore, please make sure that you understand the assignment and fully execute the task(s) at hand.
-Feedback will be provided immediately after submitting your reports, in the form of class discussion.
-Two implications follow from this: (1) no late write-ups can be accepted; and (2) students receive subsequent notice of their performance, but hand-ins are typically not returned.
-You should bring an extracopy of your hand-in to class and record feedback as the discussion progresses.
+To receive credit, write-ups must (i) tackle and complete the assignment and (ii) follow the format requirements outlined below.
+Therefore, please make sure that you understand the assignment and to fully execute the task(s) at hand.
+Feedback for these exercises will be provided immediately after submitting reports, in the form of class discussion.
+Two implications derive from this: First, no late write-ups can be accepted.
+Second, students should bring an extra-copy of their hand-in to class and use it to record feedback as the discussion progresses.
+You will receive a subsequent notice of credit/no-credit for your work, but hand-ins are typically not returned.

 Besides required hand-in of regular course assignments, there is an opportunity to submit two additional case write-ups, for extra-credit.
-Materials subject to this opportunity are extension cases (i.e., not part of the required materials for the course) and write-ups are optional.
-For each case, discussion questions are provided which constitute your assignment [for details, see pages 10 (week 4) and 13 (week 10) of course schedule].
+Materials subject to this opportunity are extension cases and write-ups are optional.
+For each case, discussion questions are provided which constitute your assignment [for details, see pages 10 (week

+5) and 13 (week 11) of the course schedule].
 Extra-credit assignments will receive 0, 1, or 2 points, depending on "quality".
 The latter refers to the level of understanding of the analytical tool(s) used, the depth and insightfulness of the analysis, and the judiciousness of conclusions and recommendations.
 Written feedback will be provided on these exercises.